 2In the New dialog box, select the asset type that you want to create.

-3On the new asset page, enter the mandatory properties of the asset.
-For more information about the asset properties for each asset type, see the Understanding Business Assets help.
+3On the new asset page, populate the mandatory properties on the asset.
+For more information about the properties for each asset type, see the Understanding Business Assets help.

 Field